Make the Money Math Math

 This is for you if

-✓ You tell yourself the issue is money but you suspect it might be capacity, or fear, or something else
+✓ You suspect the issue isn't really money — it might be capacity, fear, or identity — but you need help seeing clearly

 You just need to be willing to look.